cradmin_activate_account — An activate account workflow¶

 First we generate a token using cradmin_generic_token_with_metadata — Secure generic tokens with metadata.
 This is a single use token with the user and the next url as metadata.
 We send an email with a link containing this token.

-Step two — Activate the account
+Step two — Activate the account¶

 When the user clicks on the email, we get the user and next url from the token (which is part of the URL).
 If the token validates, we activate the account, add a success message using the Django message framework, and redirect to the next url.

-Email templates and how to override them
+Email templates and how to override them¶

 You can override the following templates:

-cradmin_activate_account/email/subject.django.txt
+- cradmin_activate_account/email/subject.django.txt

-Override this to set the email subject.
+- Override this to set the email subject.

-cradmin_activate_account/email/html_message.django.txt
+- cradmin_activate_account/email/html_message.django.txt

-Override this to change the email message.
+- Override this to change the email message.

 All of the email templates get the following context variables:

-• activate_url: The URL that users should click to activate their account.
+DJANGO_CRADMIN_SITENAME: The value of the setting with the same name.activate_url: The URL that users should click to activate their account.user: The user that is activating their account.

-UI message templates and how to override them
+UI message templates and how to override them¶

 You do not have to override the entire templates to adjust the text in the UI.
 We provide the following templates for you to override:

-cradmin_activate_account/messages/success.django.html
+- cradmin_activate_account/messages/success.django.html

-The success message added to django.contrib.messages.success when the account is successfully activated.
-The activated user is available as the user template context variable.
+django.contrib.messages.successwhen the account is successfully activated.
+The activated user is available as theusertemplate context variable. - cradmin_activate_account/messages/activation-link-invalid.django.html

-The message shown in the UI when the activation link is invalid.
+- The message shown in the UI when the activation link is invalid.

-cradmin_activate_account/messages/activation-link-expired.django.html
+- cradmin_activate_account/messages/activation-link-expired.django.html

-The message shown in the UI when the activation link is expired.
+- The message shown in the UI when the activation link is expired.